 A new automated fulfillment center in Toronto can hold one million units of inventory for Hudson’s Bay Co.
 (Light Monkey Photography for Hudson’s Bay Co.)

-In Toronto, the new Scarborough Distribution Center for Hudson’s Bay Co. features a robotic fulfillment system that is 12 to 15 times faster than traditional manual processes and can hold more than one million units of inventory for over 470 stores that include Hudson’s Bay, Lord & Taylor, Saks Fifth Avenue, Gilt and Home Outfitters in North America, Galeria Kaufhof in Germany and Galeria Inno and Sortarena in Belgium.
+In Toronto, the new Scarborough Distribution Center for Hudson’s Bay Co. features a robotic fulfillment system that is 12 to 15 times faster than traditional manual processes and can hold more than one million units of inventory for 89 Hudson's Bay stores in Canada.
+HBC also owns Lord & Taylor, Saks Fifth Avenue, Gilt and Home Outfitters in North America, Galeria Kaufhof in Germany and Galeria Inno and Sortarena in Belgium.

 An RK Logistics employee loads up a robot, which takes a package to a shipping area, then returns to a staging area.
 (RK Logistics Group)